qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rastermiscellaneous.rst

 ``Additional creation options``
   Optional

-  Allows to add one or more optional creation options that can be used to control particulars (colorimetry, block size, file compression...) about the file to be created.
+  Allows to add one or more creation options that can be used to control particulars (colorimetry, block size, file compression...) about the file to be created.
 For convenience, you can rely on predefined profiles (see :ref:`GDAL driver options section <gdal_createoptions>`).